JanM321/esphome-lg-controller/protocol.md

 Set 57 (outdoor temp for heating stages) to 1:       ae 10 00 00 00 00 40 00 00 00 00 00 ..
 Set it to 3 with 27.5C:                              ae 10 00 00 00 00 00 00 5b 00 00 00 .. => 0x1b = 27, other bit is for 0.5
 ```

+## Other
+Types 0x0 and 0x1 seem related to external ventilation products.